 What are the 3 types of RAM?

 RAM stands for random-access memory, which is the computer’s internal storage system.
-RAM is important to know about because it makes programs run faster and efficiently by allowing data to be temporarily stored (or held) before being erased.
+RAM is important to know about because it makes programs run faster and more efficiently by allowing data to be temporarily stored (or held) before being erased.
 RAM has different types, but the 3 main ones are SRAM, DRAM, and VRAM.
 Here is how each works:

 - Synchronous Dynamic Random Access Memory (SRAM) – Volatile – Expensive – Fastest – Typically used for CPU cache.